prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 The `MakeBids` method is responsible for parsing the bidding server's response and mapping it to the [OpenRTB 2.5 Bid Response object model](https://www.iab.com/wp-content/uploads/2016/03/OpenRTB-API-Specification-Version-2-5-FINAL.pdf#page=32).

-This method is called for each response received from your bidding server within the bidding window (`request.tmax`).
+This method is called for each response received from your bidding server within the bidding time window (`request.tmax`).
 If there are no requests or if all requests time out, the `MakeBids` method will not be called.

 {: .alert.alert-info :}
 It's *imperative* to include all required information in the response for your bid to be accepted.
 Please avoid common mistakes, such as not specifying the bid currency and not properly detecting the media type from the bidding server response.